 Music Director and Conductor of the Fort Smith Symphony

-In addition to conducting the orchestra in rehearsals and concerts, John selects and contracts with all musicians who play in the orchestra, chooses all programming and guest artists.
-He is the personnel manager and works closely with the orchestra librarian on the ordering, editing and distribution of music to the orchestra members.
-He is the primary spokesman for the Symphony in public and with the media.
-John creates the overall tone and direction for each seasons’s marketing campaign.
+In addition to conducting the orchestra in rehearsals and concerts, Mr. Jeter selects the musicians who play in the orchestra, chooses all programming and guest artists.
 He is involved extensively in fundraising for the orchestra as well as the creation and management of the organization’s yearly operating budget.
-In addition, John begins his tenth season as the Fort Smith Symphony’s Executive Director being responsible for the administrative and financial direction of the organization.
-Nationally, very few orchestras have the Music Director and the Executive Director roles combined.
+In addition, Mr. Jeter begins his tenth season as the Fort Smith Symphony’s Executive Director

-John has held conducting positions with the Indianapolis Symphony, North Arkansas Symphony, Greater Indianapolis Youth Symphony, Purdue University, University of Tulsa and University of Oklahoma.
+Mr. Jeter has held conducting positions with the Indianapolis Symphony, North Arkansas Symphony, Greater Indianapolis Youth Symphony, Purdue University, University of Tulsa and University of Oklahoma.
 He has conducted numerous orchestras in the United States and Europe.
-Since his arrival in Arkansas in the summer of 1996, his primary professional focus has been the Fort Smith Symphony and music education in Fort Smith.
+Since the summer of 1996, his primary focus has been the Fort Smith Symphony and music education in Fort Smith.
 He is a Magna Cum Laude graduate of the Hartt School of Music with a degree in Music Theory and Piano and graduated with distinction from Butler University’s Jordan College of Fine Arts with a master’s degree in Orchestral Conducting.

-John resides in Fort Smith with his wife Karen; daughter Nicole; Sheltie K-9 sisters Sadie and Grace; and Dobby, the half-Arabian horse.
-John has little time for hobbies, but if he were to list them, they would include Equine dad, graphic arts, reading and vintage aviation.
+Mr. Jeter resides in Sebastian County with his wife Karen, daughter Nicole, and Sheltie K-9 sisters Sadie and Gracie.
+He has little time for hobbies, but if he were to list them, they would include graphic arts, reading and vintage aviation.